-Let’s be crystal clear about one thing at the outset: you have an absolute right in law, and in every basic concept of ethics, to be free in your place of work from unwanted advances, threats, actions, demands, offensive words or physical contact based on your gender.
+Let’s be crystal clear about one thing at the outset: you have an absolute right in law, and in any basic concept of morality, to be free in your place of work from unwanted advances, threats, actions, demands, offensive words or physical contact based on your gender.
 You have a right to a workplace free from sexual assault, sexual harassment or retaliation because you object.

 Our resources page will give you links to articles that provide useful decision-making tools.
 We have also included articles about the risks of going through Human Resources departments.

 Every situation, and every decision, is different.
 That’s why The Zero Now Campaign™ provides a mentoring/support service, without charge, to help women navigate the process of dealing with sexual misconduct before, during and after the incident.
-We are one of the few online resources to do this.
+We are the only online resource for victims of workplace sexual violence and harassment to do this.
 Many women have found that there is no substitute for the advice and perspective of an actual survivor who has walked in their shoes before.
 Be sure to check out our 3 Must-Knows for Survivor Survival™.
 They have helped many in your situation.

 You can contact us here if you’d like to reach out for support.
 If you are a survivor, consider contacting us so that you can be part of our mentoring team.